-Even Whole Foods has fire roasters in their parking lots during hatch chile season.
+Even the local Whole Foods has fire roasters in their parking lots during hatch chile season.
 And the hatch chile craze has spread to other cities.
-When we were in Boulder a couple of weeks ago, the Whole Foods in Boulder also had a big fire roaster in their parking lot!

 You could find the most unusual foods created with hatch chiles.
-During our last trip to Austin this past August, Central Market had hatch chile apple pies, jams, cookies, muffins, chocolates, etc....If you could imagine it, you could probably find it for purchase :-).
-Green chili recipes are a lot of fun when you can use them in desserts too!
+During our last trip to Austin this past August, Central Market had hatch chile apple pies, jams, cookies, muffins, chocolates, etc.

 Put them directly on the grill and fire-roasted them until their skins were blistered.
 Allow the chiles to cool, which helps to loosen their skin.
-This tutorial I wrote will walk you through how to fire-roast hatch chiles, and there are tons of delicious hatch chile recipes too!
+In this tutorial, I wrote will walk you through how to fire-roast hatch chiles, and there are tons of delicious hatch chile recipes too!

 (It only takes rubbing your eye once after touching a pepper to learn I never want to do that again!)